We’ve all heard it said: networking is critical to career success.

 For employees who work remotely — such as Denise Parker, a senior administrator who runs the West Coast operation of a weatherproofing company headquartered in Toronto — networking opportunities are gold: they keep career stagnation at bay.

-Networking events are one way to meet people, but Denise found another: she rubbed shoulders with other professionals when she took the Management Skills for Supervisors certificate with UFV Continuing Education.
+Networking events are one way to meet people, but Denise found another: she rubbed shoulders with other professionals when she took the Management Skills certificate with UFV Continuing Education.

 “We were learning in an intimate setting,” Denise says.
 “Small classrooms of 20 to 25 people provided a good learning environment and great opportunities to network.
 I had classmates from all kinds of sectors.
 They worked for government, corporations, and local companies.”

 As a seasoned professional herself, Denise brought over 20 years of experience spanning three industries to the classroom.
 “Products may change from industry to industry,” she says, “but my sales and administration skills carry me through.”

 Denise got her start in the leasing industry, after earning a Business Management diploma.
 “I’m the only one in my family without a bachelor’s degree,” she confesses.
 “I always intended to carry on with my studies, but life got busy and I never had the chance.”

 However, two years ago, Denise’s supervisor urged her to develop her potential.
 “He was reaching retirement age,” she explains.
 “He wanted me to prepare to become a manager.”

 Her supervisor had foresight: in the next decade, as an aging population leads to a wave of retirements, managerial roles will be hit first.
 In fact, in their 2016/17 Canada Talent Shortage Survey, Manpower Group reports that, since 2013, management and executive roles have been among the top three hardest to fill.